United Auto Workers threaten to expand targeted strike if there is no substantive progress by Friday

 The strike could soon begin to affect suppliers to the Big Three.

 United States Steel Corp. said it was temporarily idling one of its blast furnaces in Granite City, Illinois, an indication that the company expects the strike to reduce demand for steel.
-There are about 1,450 workers at the site — most of them represented by another union, the United Steelworkers.
-The company said, however, that “We do not believe that many will be impacted,” and that production will be shifted to other U.S. plants.
+There are about 1,450 workers at the site — most of them represented by the United Steelworkers, but the company said many workers won't be affected by the furnace shutdown.

+The area’s congresswoman, Democrat Nikki Budzinski, said U.S. Steel was using the strike as an excuse to idle the furnace.
+“Their effort to blame this announcement on the United Auto Workers strike is a shameful attempt to pit working people against one another,” she said.

 A parts supplier, CIE Newcor, told Michigan officials that it expects a one-month closure of four plants in the state to start Oct.
 2 and idle nearly 300 workers.